jakegodsall/fm-faq-accordion-card/README.md

 The implemented changes are as follows:

 - Converted the project into a `Node.js` project, using a development server and compiling SASS down to CSS via `npm run` commands.

+## License

+This project is open source and available under the [MIT License](https://github.com/jakegodsall/fm-faq-accordion-card/blob/master/LICENSE).